Simply applying an ice pack is one of the most effective pain relief treatments available.

 Homemade Ice Pack

-To make an ice pack, simply put the desired amount of ice in a plastic bag (baggie) and squeeze the air out of the bag before sealing it.
+The simplest way to make an ice pack is to simply put the desired amount of ice in a plastic bag (baggie) and squeeze the air out of the bag before sealing it.
 Some people like to add a little water to the ice so that the bag is not so lumpy.
-The bag should be wrapped in a towel before applying it to the painful area to protect the skin from ice burn.
-Additional alternatives include:

-• A frozen towel.
-To make a towel into a cold pack, place a folded, damp towel in a plastic bag and put it in the freezer for ten to twenty minutes.
-Then take the towel out of the bag and place it on the affected area.
+- A frozen towel.
+Place a folded, damp towel in a plastic bag and put it in the freezer for ten to twenty minutes.

-• Sponge.
-Wet a sponge and put in the freezer.
+- Sponge cold pack.
+Wet a sponge and put it in the freezer.
 After it is frozen, take it out and put it in a baggie, then wrap it in a sock or a towel before applying it to the sore back.

-• Rice.
-Another alternative is to fill a sock with rice and place it in the freezer, as rice will get as cold as ice but does not melt when used.
+- Rice.
+Fill a sock with rice and place it in the freezer, as rice will get as cold as ice but does not melt when used.

-• Gel-type pack.
-Still another alternative is to fill a baggie with liquid dishwasher detergent and freeze it, which gives it a consistency of a gel pack.
+- Gel-type pack.
+Fill a baggie with liquid dishwasher detergent and freeze it – the liquid soap gives the bag the consistency of a gel pack.

-• Frozen bag of peas.
-If ice is needed quickly, it is easy to grab a bag of frozen peas or other vegetables out of the freezer, wrap it in a towel and apply it to the painful area.
+- Frozen bag of peas.
+It is easy to grab a bag of frozen peas or other vegetables out of the freezer, wrap it in a towel and apply it to the painful area.

 Disposable Ice Packs/ Instant Ice Packs